cal-overflow/Build-A-Blog/README.md

 - [ ] Replace the existing `favicon.ico` and `headshot.jpg` files within the `src/static/` directory.
 - [ ] Replace the contents of `about.md`, `blog-preview.md`, and `portfolio-preview.md` found within the `src/content/` directory.
+- [ ] Replace the description for the Portfolio category by editing the `description` attribute of `src/content/categories/portfolio.md`.
+Refer to the [Post categories](#post-categories) section.

 ### 5. Change the color palette